A South Island Road trip is the best way to see this beautiful part of New Zealand!

 Before you do any road trip in New Zealand, it’s important to have everything you need!
 There are lot of secluded places on the South Island.
 You can drive long distances and not come across many towns, especially if you’re navigating passes such as Arthur’s Pass!

 It’s best to be prepared at all times.
 Accidents can and do happen!
-I would advise looking at my New Zealand packing list before you leave to ensure you have all the items you need during your trip!
+I would advise looking at my road trip packing list before you leave to ensure you have all the items you need during your trip!

 It’s best to have a few basic supplies with you at all times.
 Carrying food and water is essential in case of any worst-case scenario.
 The odds of you encountering trouble are quite small, but it can happen, so it pays to be prepared!